AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-08-Privilege-Escalation.md

 From an attacker's side, initial access rarely comes with root privileges.
 Privilege escalation is what turns a limited foothold into full system control — allowing them to dump password hashes, install persistent backdoors, disable security tools, and move laterally across the network.

 From a defender's side, the principle of least privilege is the core defense — users and services should only have the minimum permissions they need.
 Regular auditing of SUID binaries, sudo rules, cron jobs, and keeping the kernel patched goes a long way in reducing the attack surface.

+## Key Terms
+- Privilege Escalation: gaining higher system permissions than originally granted
+- SUID (Set User ID): a Linux file permission that allows a file to run with the permissions of its owner, often root
+- sudo: a Linux command that lets permitted users run commands as root
+- GTFOBins: a curated list of Unix binaries that can be exploited to escalate privileges or escape restricted shells
+- Least Privilege: security principle that users and processes should have only the minimum permissions needed to do their job